 When you walk into a store know that the store will use the anchor effect to urge you to buy a higher-priced item.
 Having the awareness of falling victim helps you in adding those 2 additional seconds to think.
 The little extra thinking can help you make the right decision.

-Do not go with a mindset that you will buy on a price which seems the best to you based on the first few options.
+Anchoring bias is exploited in various businesses.
+Do not go with a mindset that you will buy on a price that seems the best to you based on the first few options.
 You must prepare yourself to logically arrive at the best price.

 Look for the price of the cheapest and most expensive model.
 Evaluate the features and decide if the price justifies what it provides.
 With the smartphone in your pocket, finding the average price is only a few fingertips away.